2025 AHL Skills Competition

 Luca Del Bel Belluz, Cleveland Monsters (CBJ)

 Last season the Columbus second-round pick felt out the pro game and all of the responsibilities that come with playing an effective two-way game.
 After extensive offseason roster shuffling for the Monsters, he has been able to step into a more prominent offensive role and has delivered.
 He may well be the rare player who shows more offensive production at the pro level rather than in the CHL.
+After an early January call-up from Columbus, he has seven points in nine games.

 Trey Fix-Wolansky, Cleveland Monsters (CBJ)